 Instructions

-- Watch the video in the post for easy visual instructions.The day before you start making the falafel, place the dried chickpeas in a large bowl.
+- You can check out the video for visual instructions.The day before you start making the falafel, place the dried chickpeas in a large bowl.
 Fill it with plenty of water (the chickpeas should be covered by at least 3 inches/7 cm but add more water if needed) and soak for 18-24 hours.
 Drain the chickpeas completely and use a paper towel to lightly pat dry them (if they are too wet).

 - Transfer the chickpeas along with all other ingredients to a large food processor.
 If you have a small food processor, you will need to work in batches.
 Process everything for about 20 seconds, then scrape down the sides of the food processor and blend again.
 Do this a few times until the mixture is well combined, but not mushy.